launchdarkly/sse-contract-tests/CONTRIBUTING.md

 make
 ```

-To build the Docker image:
+To build the Docker image locally (note that we normally use a different mechanism for publishing releases in Docker):
 ```
 make docker-build
 ```